developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ## Create StageNow Profiles

-This section provides procedures to create StageNow Installation and Configuration profiles.
-StageNow version 4.2 or higher is required if automatically bypassing the overlay permission for Check-out.
-See [Zebra downloads](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) and [StageNow](/stagenow/latest/about/) for the install file and more information.
+This section provides procedures to create 2 separate StageNow profiles for deployment:  installation and configuration.
+Zebra’s [StageNow](/stagenow/latest/about) tool or an EMM can be used for device deployment.
+StageNow version 4.2 or higher is required if automatically bypassing the overlay permission for the optional [Check-out](./#devicecheck-out) feature.
+See [Zebra downloads](https://www.zebra.com/us/en/support-downloads/software/utilities/stagenow.html) for the StageNow install file.

 ### Create StageNow Installation Profile